Langulus/Anyness/README.md

    - enable `LANGULUS_FEATURE_ENCRYPTION` - WIP
    - you can set `LANGULUS_ALIGNMENT` to a power-of-two number - it will affect available SIMD optimizations, as well as minimal allocation sizes
 5. Build using your favourite C++20 compliant compiler version
+6. Use by linking with Langulus.Anyness CMake target (or library output), and including <LangulusAnyness.hpp>

 ## Motivation
 **Anyness** started out as an educational project.